falcondb/MyNotes/Linux/memory-management/memory-management.md

 NUMA Memory Policy
 > “memory policy” determines from which node the kernel will allocate memory in a NUMA system
+> System Default Policy; Task/Process Policy; VMA Policy; Shared Policy

+> A NUMA memory policy consists of a “mode”, optional mode flags, and an optional set of nodes.
+The mode determines the behavior of the policy, the optional mode flags determine the behavior of the mode, and the optional set of nodes can be viewed as the arguments to the policy behavior.

 ```